rojopolis/spellcheck-github-actions/README.md

         task_name: Markdown
         output_file: spellcheck-output.txt
     - uses: actions/upload-artifact@v3
+      if: '!cancelled()' # Do not upload artifact if job was cancelled
       with:
         name: Spellcheck Output
         path: spellcheck-output.txt
 ```

 The artifact can be downloaded via the GitHub UI or via the GitHub API.
-The artifact is names: `Spellcheck artifact`, based on the name of the workflow (see above example).
+The artifact is named: `Spellcheck Outout`, based on the name specified in the above example and the file is named: `spellcheck-output.txt`, based on the name specified in the above example, it comes zipped.

 Do see the [official documentation](https://docs.github.com/en/rest/actions/artifacts#about-the-artifacts-api) for handling artifacts via the API.

+The reason why `if: '!cancelled()'` is that the default behavior of GitHub Actions is to fail and stop processing.
+That would mean the proper state is displayed, but the artefact with the output is not available, this sort of beats the purpose.

 Artifacts are by default available for 3 months.